thuliteio/thulite.io/content/themes/norrsken/index.md

       availability: https://schema.org/OnlineOnly
 ---

-Norrsken's design is inspired by the aurora borealis, with white text on a dark background and colorful gradient accents.
+Norrsken's design is inspired by the aurora borealis — with white text on a dark background and colorful gradient accents.

-The monospace typeface in Norrsken — [Geist Mono](https://vercel.com/font/mono) — gives it both good readability and a unique style.
+The monospace typeface — Geist Mono — gives it both good readability and a unique style.

 ## Features